-Step 3: Now you can view the partition is enlarged, but this effect has not been applied to computer, so you need to click on "Apply" button to execute all changes.
+Step 3: Now you can view the partition is enlarged, but this effect has not been applied to the computer, so you need to click on the "Apply" button to execute all changes.

-Do you know the reason?
+Do you know why Extend Volume is disabled in Windows 10 for C drive?
 In fact, it is due to the limitation of Disk Management.
 Here are two points you should pay attention to:

-2. The partition you want to extend should be in NTFS or RAW file system, otherwise, extend volume greyed out issue in Windows 10 will appear.
+- The partition you want to extend should be in the NTFS or RAW file system, otherwise, extend volume greyed out issue in Windows 10 will appear.

-Tips: If you want to extend data partition and there is an empty disk followed, "Extend Volume" is available.
+Furthering tip: If you want to extend a partition on the data disk and there is an empty disk on your computer, "Extend Volume" is available.
 During the process, you will receive a message telling you to convert the selected basic disk to dynamic disk to expand partition in Windows 10.
-However, some operating systems don’t support dynamic disks.

-However, if there is no unallocated space, you cannot extend volume in Windows 10.
+However, if there is no unallocated space followed by system partition C, you can't extend volume in Windows 10.
 A virtual disk service error "there is not enough usable space for this operation" probably happens.

 Solution 2: Extend Partition Windows 10 with Another Hard Drive

-In addition to the above three ways, you also can choose to upgrade to a bigger hard drive to extend partition on Windows 10.
-MiniTool Partition Wizard provides you two features:
+In addition to the above solution, you can also choose to upgrade your system disk to a bigger hard drive to extend partition on Windows 10.
+MiniTool Partition Wizard, Windows 10 partition manager, provides you two features:

 Copy Disk: This mode is designed to clone the entire disk including system data and other partition data to another big disk.
 If all partitions on the source disk are almost full, you should choose this mode and then increase all partition size by using the free disk space on the destination disk after finishing disk copy.

-Step 2: Then you also need to choose a taget disk which must be larger than the used disk space of the source disk.
-Also please ensure there are not any important data on the target disk.
+Step 3: Then you need to choose a target disk which must be larger than the used disk space of the source disk.
+Also, please ensure there are not any important data on the target disk.

-Step 4: Then you will go to a window where MiniTool Partition Wizard will tell you to change boot order in BIOS to boot from the destination disk.
+Step 5: Then you will go to a window where MiniTool Partition Wizard will tell you to change the boot order in BIOS to boot from the destination disk.

-Step 5: Finally clcik "Apply" to execute this OS migration operation.
+Step 6: Finally click "Apply" to execute this OS migration operation.

 Suggestions to Reduce the Possibility of C Drive Full